The Great Ball Game: How Bat Settles the Rivalry between the Animals and the Birds; A Circle Round Book

 | productGroup | Book |

-The primary theme focuses on acceptance, the importance of embracing differences, and understanding that everyone has unique talents to offer.
+The story emphasizes the importance of embracing differences and understanding that everyone has unique strengths.